amundi/eschecker/README.md

 a "timestamp" field and the right field is "Timestamp", error is guaranteed.
 Beware also of the "sortby" field for the same reasons.

-dont't forget the brackets around the arrays in the yaml, and if you want to specify a slack channel, put it into quotes (for example, "#mychannel"), or else it will be parsed as a comment.
+don't forget the brackets around the arrays in the yaml, and if you want to specify a slack channel, put it into quotes (for example, "#mychannel"), or else it will be parsed as a comment.